By Danielle Knowles. Last Updated 28th May 2025. If you’ve experienced sexual abuse—recently or in the past—you may be wondering:

 - A police reference number, to prove that the incident was reported.

-When claiming through the CICA, the general time limit to start a claim for sexual abuse is 2 years from the date of the incident.
+Yes, there is a time limit to start a claim for sexual abuse within 2 years from the date of the incident.
 However, exceptions can be made.

 For incidents involving children, even if the incident is reported to the police immediately, the 2-year time limit will not begin until they turn 18 years old.
 If the incident is not reported to the police and you report it when you turn 18, you have 2 years to start your claim.